-In a time of glamorous stars, Ingrid Bergman was simple.
-Described as naturally shy, sweet, considerate, conscientious, a hard worker, she would become the biggest female box office star of her time.
+“Quiet courage,” “energy,” “charm.”
+Words that her children used to describe their mother, Ingrid Bergman.
+She was also naturally shy, sweet, considerate, conscientious, and a hard worker.
+And she would become one of the biggest female box office stars of her time.

 Born in Stockholm, Sweden, in 1915, Ingrid experienced much sorrow in her youth.
 Her mother passed away when Ingrid was two and a half years old.
-Her father passed away when she was fourteen.
+Her father passed away when she was about fourteen, leaving her orphaned.
 Sent to live with an aunt, the aunt passed away six months later.
 Ingrid went to live with another aunt and her five children.

 Ingrid went on to have a long and global acting career.
-She spoke Swedish, German, English, Italian and French, and acted in all five languages.
-And she won numerous awards for her films, including three Academy Awards, two Primetime Emmy Awards, a Tony Award, four Golden Globe Awards, and a BAFTA Award.
+She spoke Swedish, German, English, Italian, and French and acted in all five languages.
+She won numerous awards for her films, including three Academy Awards, two Primetime Emmy Awards, a Tony Award, four Golden Globe Awards, and a BAFTA Award.

-Note: If you enjoyed this snapshot biography of Ingrid Bergman, please consider supporting Historical Snapshots with a contribution.
-To contribute, please visit our Patreon page at https://www.patreon.com/historicalsnapshots.
+- If you enjoyed this snapshot biography of Ingrid Bergman, please consider supporting Historical Snapshots with a contribution.
+Visit our Patreon page to contribute.
 Your support is much appreciated.

 - To cite: “A snapshot biography of actress Ingrid Bergman.”
 Historical Snapshots, https://historicalsnaps.com/2021/07/26/a-snapshot-biography-of-actress-ingrid-bergman/

 “A snapshot biography of actress Ingrid Bergman” sources: